 In these waters, the high peaks of the Antilles interrupt the steadiness of the trade winds, and often make them spin in aerial whirlpools.
 Sometimes a raging wind was followed by absolute calm, and the sails, only a moment before strained to the point of tearing, dropped back heavily along the masts.
-Then, on the coast of Jamaica, the wind suddenly dropped and the heavy waves flattened out little by little, gradually taking on the color and appearance of oil.
-Soon, the ship was affected only by the pressure of the equatorial current, and for two whole days, the island slowly revealed before us its magnificent panorama of mountains and forests, of azure and light.
+Then, on the coast of Jamaica, the wind suddenly dropped and the heavy waves flattened out little

-On the evening of the second day, the sight was especially dazzling in its splendor.
-The sun was setting and had already assumed that oval shape that it always has on the hazy horizon.
-The western sky was flooded with the most intense violet glow up to the zenith, and the polished sea reflected this glow so well that the sun, already grazing the surface of the and the name of their miserable town.
+French settlers at the Southeast Pass, but since the Southwest Pass has become the principal mouth of the Mississippi, the pilots have transplanted both their industry and the name of their miserable town.
 Surely there are very few places in the world that look as sad and desolate as Balize.
 The narrow strip of land where the houses are clustered is the shore of both river and sea.
 Waves of salt water and fresh water lap over it in turn and meet there in a maze of ditches full of a viscous, putrid mixture.
 Wherever a spongy bulge allows plants to take root, wild cane and reeds grow in impenetrable thickets.
 The huts are constructed of boards as light as possible so that they don't sink into the waterlogged soil, and they are perched atop high pilings like roosts so that the moisture will penetrate them less.
 Also, when a storm blows and the waves of the sea crash one after another over the coastal strip into the river, the houses of Balize could very easily be swept away, were they not anchored like ships.
 Sometimes the village is even to the point of dragging its anchors.
 Fever and death ceaselessly emanate from the blanket of miasma covering Balize.
 Nevertheless, four hundred Americans have the courage to roost in these huts and sleep off their fever in hopes of being able to fleece the ships passing through.